ACADEMIC RESOURCE CENTER (ARC)

 Peer Tutoring: Scheduled group tutorials and drop-in tutoring for select courses.

-Learning Communities: Facilitated group learning opportunities for specific courses in math, biology, chemistry, biochemistry, and economics.
+Learning Communities: Facilitated group learning opportunities for specific courses in math, biology, chemistry, biochemistry, physics, and economics.

 Study Connect: Connects students with their classmates to form course study groups.
 Students can also find other students interested in study groups for the GRE and MCAT.